-Israelis head to the polls Tuesday for the fourth time with Netanyahu battling to remain prime minister
+Israelis head to polls Tuesday with Netanyahu battling to remain prime minister

 “He was also responsible for the grave situation before the vaccine,” said Avraham, the lawyer, who voted for the center-left party led by former news anchor Yair Lapid.
 “We could have had half the deaths, half the closed businesses.”

-Jill White, a market researcher from New York who retired to Israel with her husband three years ago has seen her voting shift over the course of four elections.
+Jill White, a market researcher from New York who retired to Israel with her husband three years ago, has seen her voting shift over the course of four elections.
 She started as a Netanyahu supporter, but his increasing embrace of right-wing parties has pushed her away.
-This time she voted for Lapid.
+This time, she voted for Lapid.

 “A lot of what he said resonated with me,” said White after voting.
 She cited in particular comments Lapid made suggesting that police employ the same tactics to disperse ultra-Orthodox crowds gathered for mass funerals and weddings that they used to control liberal protesters against Netanyahu.

 Also, new this round, Netanyahu faces his first serious challenge from the right.
-Former Likud Education Minister Gideon Saar left the party to take on his former mentor.
+Former Likud education minister Gideon Saar left the party to take on his former mentor.
 His bid, which has attracted other politicians and significant voter interest, gives conservatives a shot at right-wing policies without the ethical taints of the prime minister, who is standing trial in Jerusalem on bribery, fraud and other corruption charges.

-“They get Likud without Netanyahu,” said Jonathan Rynhold, professor of politics at Bar Ilan University.
+“They get Likud without Netanyahu,” said Jonathan Rynhold, professor of politics at Bar-Ilan University.

 Former Likud defense minister Naftali Bennett is also making another run, providing conservatives yet another option.
 The military hard-liner is running on a platform of covid-recovery competence — a rebuke of Netanyahu’s pandemic performance.